stephaneVercouillieBMID/slate/source/index.html.md

 >## How to set the level of security at the level of the App?
 (5 digit code only without fingerprint or facial recognition eg.)
 >
-You can configure this option through the parameter “acr_values”, documented in the section 2.1.2.1 of the document “33020 Technical Specification Service Provider OpenID”.
+You can configure this option through the parameter “acr_values”, documented in the section 2.1.2.1 of the document _“33020 Technical Specification Service Provider OpenID”_.

 Two values are supported:
-• tag:sixdots.be,2016-06:acr_basic : Basic level will let the User the choice to use either fingerprint (if Device is compatible) or his PIN
+` tag:sixdots.be,2016-06:acr_basic` : Basic level will let the User the choice to use either fingerprint (if Device is compatible) or his PIN.
-• tag:sixdots.be,2016-06:acr_advanced: Advanced level will force the User to use his PIN
+` tag:sixdots.be,2016-06:acr_advanced`: Advanced level will force the User to use his PIN.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjI4MTY4NDE5LDIwMjkyODM2ODYsMTgzND
+eyJoaXN0b3J5IjpbLTU1ODY5MzAwNSwyMDI5MjgzNjg2LDE4Mz
-E2MDkyOSwtNDM1NzY2ODQ2LC05NjEyMjcwMzJdfQ==
+QxNjA5MjksLTQzNTc2Njg0NiwtOTYxMjI3MDMyXX0=
 -->